-- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Please make sure that the Boot Speed is set to Normal.
-(To access it, click Desktop -> Desktop Assist -> Tool & Utilities -> System Settings -> Boot Options.) - Please make sure to use the default Boot Mode option in the BIOS setup utility before restoring. - 1.
-In the Settings charm, click Power and then select Restart.
+- When you reinstall the Windows operating system, the hard disk will be reformatted and all data will be lost. - Please make sure to use the default Boot Mode option in the BIOS setup utility before restoring. - 1.
+Launch the BIOS setup utility.